shouryamaanjain/GenBio/README.md

-# GenBio - A Bio Generator
+# GenBio - AI Bio Generator

 ## About The Project